Protect your business with the most

 Your business, products and protection

 One way to find the right combination of intellectual property rights and related IP tools for your business is to examine each tool—understand what it protects, which types of assets, products, aspects, or elements it protects, and how it aligns with your business.
+If you prefer to approach your process from that perspective, visit this page: 6+ powerful IP tools you must know.

 This page’s approach starts with what is most valuable to you, your business, your customers, and your partners—and thus, good business cases for the competition to imitate.
 So, in the orange box below, you can see a list to the right exemplifying different business models and business types.
 The list links to suggestions in the following boxes, where I explain what I would consider first if I were in your shoes.